mobxjs/mobx/docs/collection-utilities.md

 -   `has(collection, key)` returns _true_ if the collection has the specified _observable_ property.
 -   `get(collection, key)` returns the child under the specified key.

-If you use the access APIs in an environment without `Proxy` support, then also use the mutation APIs so they can detect the changes.
+If you use `get` to track properties that might not exist yet, `set` provides the matching generic mutation API.

 ```javascript
 import { autorun, get, set, observable, values } from "mobx"